Rakeshkadam/Rakeshkadam.github.io/README.md

 # rakeshkadam.github.io
 ## Experience

-### Software Engineer at Raja Software Labs Pvt Ltd
+### Software Engineer | Raja Software Labs
 June 2021 -- Present

 - Collaborated with **cross-functional** teams to develop and deliver high-quality web applications using **Ember.js, React.js, JavaScript, GraphQL** and other frontend technologies.
-- Implemented **Agile methodology**, actively participating in daily stand-ups, sprint planning, and retrospective meetings.
+- Worked in **Agile methodology**, actively participating in daily stand-ups, sprint planning, and retrospective meetings.
 - Utilized **Kanban boards** to manage and prioritize tasks, ensuring efficient workflow and transparent communication within the team.
 - Worked on the project having huge codebase and having **740 million users**.
 - Worked closely with designers, converting wireframes and mockups into clean and responsive code, following best practices and design guidelines.